alejandro-carderera/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a fourth year Ph.D. student in Machine Learning at the Georgia Institute of Technology, working with [Prof. Sebastian Pokutta](http://www.pokutta.com/).
-My work is currently aimed at designing novel convex optimization algorithms with solid theoretical convergence guarantees and good numerical performance.
+I am a Quantitative Researcher at Quantfury, working in Machine Learning techniques for algorithmic trading.
+I obtained my Ph.D. in Machine Learning at the Georgia Institute of Technology, working with [Prof. Sebastian Pokutta](http://www.pokutta.com/), on designing novel convex optimization algorithms with solid theoretical convergence guarantees and good numerical performance.

 Prior to joining the Ph.D. program I worked at HP as an R&D Systems Engineer for two years.
 I obtained a bachelor of science in Industrial Engineering from the Universidad Politécnica de Madrid and a Master of Science in Applied Physics from Cornell University.